 Slaughtering a hog,

 from the Golf Book by Simon Bening

 They had to get every bit of nutrition out of an animal because raising animals for food was so expensive.
 Most history books will say that it took over 2 hours of an average worker's wage to pay for an average meal.
 So imagine half your money going to food.
-That doesn't leave much for anything else and should make a person sceptical.
+That doesn't leave much for anything else and should make a person skeptical.
 On further inspection we see that most accounts of period food costs don't include foods not taxed or sold.
-Since so much food was raised in gardens, gathered in the woods, and bartered for, we can assume that at least half-a-day's calories were not accounted.
+Since so much food was raised in gardens, gathered in the woods, and raised on the farm, we can assume that at least half each the daily calories were not recorded this way.
 Also if we compare our current wages to the cost of restaurant meals, we'll see that it still takes one or two hours of work today, just as it did then.
-What did cost more back then was animal protein, spices, and sugar.
+What did cost more was animal protein, spices, and sugar.

 Fast food street vendor

 From a 15th century woodcut